 Other UT Programs

 UTSI is a graduate education and research institution located in Middle Tennessee adjacent to the US Air Force Arnold Engineering Development Center.
 It was established in 1964 as part of UT and has become an internationally recognized institution for graduate study and research in engineering, physics, and mathematics.
-UTSI offers graduate degrees in industrial and systems engineering, mechanical engineering, and flight test engineering.
+UTSI offers graduate degrees in aerospace engineering, industrial and systems engineering, and mechanical engineering.